 Is Psychotherapy a Good Place to Get Depression Support?

 Yes, psychotherapy is another way of getting much-needed depression support.
-The role of psychological counseling in managing depression is to help you develop appropriate and workable coping strategies to deal with all of the issues that affect you.
+The role of psychological counseling in managing depression is to relieve symptoms and help you develop appropriate and workable coping strategies to deal with all of the issues that affect you.

 Psychotherapy -- also called talk therapy -- is a vital part of depression recovery for most people.
 Research has shown that a combination of medication and therapy is often the most effective strategy for people with depression.